grpc/proposal/A36-xds-for-servers.md

    - The `filters` field must have exactly one entry.
 Inside of it:
      - The `type_url` field must have the value `envoy.extensions.filters.network.http_connection_manager.v3.HttpConnectionManager`
-     - Inside the `value` field, decoded as a `HttpConnectionManager` message:
+     - The `value` field must contain a valid `HttpConnectionManager`.
+If the implementation supports HTTP filters, the following must be validated in that message:
        - The `http_filters` field must be validated as specified in [A39: xDS HTTP Filter Support][A39].
-       - If any `RouteConfiguration` features are supported:
-         - Either the `route_config` field or the `rds` field must be set
+       - Either the `route_config` field or the `rds` field must be set:
          - If the `route_config` field is set, its value must be validated according to the `RouteConfiguration` validation rules.